-The Irish Internet Association is the professional body for those conducting business via the Internet from Ireland.
+The Irish Internet Association is the professional body for those conducting business via the internet from Ireland.
 It has been, and remains, one of the driving forces behind the adoption of the medium.
 Established in 1997, the IIA provides leadership to enterprises conducting business in Ireland.
-The IIA is a strong voice for its 300 plus company members which includes those using the medium for communication, marketing and commerce.
+The IIA is a strong voice for its company members which includes those using the medium for communication, marketing and commerce.
 The aim of the IIA is "to connect, inform and promote".
+At their AGM in late 2016 IIA members voted to conduct a business analysis of the Association's mission, vision and strategic objectives.